lino-framework/book/docs/specs/summaries.rst

 Summary tables
 ==============

-The :mod:`lino.modlib.summaries` plugin installs a framework for defining summary tables.
-A summary table is a table with data that has been computed (aggregated) as a summary of other tables.
+The :mod:`lino.modlib.summaries` plugin installs a framework for defining summary fields and summary tables.
+A summary table is a table with summary fields.

+A summary field is a readonly and otherwise regular database field whose value is computed at certain moments as a summary of other tables.
+This can be used as an alternative for virtual fields whose value is computed on the fly for each request.

+The plugin has no models on its own but provides several model mixins and the :manage:`checksummaries` command.
+It also schedules a daily task which runs the :manage:`checksummaries` command.

 Usage examples: :doc:`userstats` :mod:`lino_xl.lib.tickets` and
 :mod:`lino_welfare.modlib.esf`.

-The plugin has no models on its own but provides the :class:`Summary` model mixin and the :manage:`checksummaries` command.
-It also schedules a daily task which runs the :manage:`checksummaries` command.

 .. currentmodule:: lino.modlib.summaries

 The ``Summary`` model mixin
 ===========================

+.. class:: Summarizable

+    Model mixin for database objects that have summary fields.

+    .. attribute:: compute_results

+        Update all the summary fields on this database object.

+    .. method:: reset_summary_data

+        Set all counters and sums to 0.

+    .. method:: compute_summary_values

+        Reset summary data fields (:meth:`reset_summary_data`), for
+        every collector (:meth:`get_summary_collectors`) loop over its
+        database objects and collect data, then save this record.

+    .. method:: get_summary_collectors

+        To be implemented by subclasses.
+This should yield a sequence of ``(collector, qs)`` tuples, where `collector` is a callable and `qs` a queryset.
+Lino will call `collector` for each `obj` in `qs`.
+The collector is responsible for updating that object.

-.. class:: TimelessSummary
+.. class:: SimpleSummary

     Model mixin for all "summary data" models.

     .. attribute:: master